Dr Jan Butler

 Supervision

-I have previously co-supervised a PhD student exploring Radiohead and genre, and am currently supervising two PhD students - one working on the impact of the welfare state on working class musicians in the UK in the 1950s and 60s, the other exploring the New Romantics.
+I have previously co-supervised a PhD student exploring Radiohead and genre, and am currently supervising two PhD students - one working on the extent of religious discrimination in the music industry, the other exploring the New Romantics.

 Research